 No Changing of the Launcher Color

 The interesting feature in the development of the Android TV application is the ability to customize the color of the application.
 This can be done by setting the android: color primary attribute of the television app.
 Additionally, the developer must also set two more transition overlap attribute values as true.
 The following is a snippet example from a theme XML format file.

 <style … >

-The TV Support Libraries.
+The TV Support Libraries

-Running the TV application.
+Running the TV Application

 Once the Android TV app is developed, you will have to run the app on TV devices.
-The TV devices should be configured to the USB debugging mode or the user of virtual television devices are also encouraged.
+The TV devices should be configured to the USB debugging mode or the user of virtual television devices is also encouraged.
 While running on the real device, the following steps will have to be followed:

-- With the help of the USB cable, connect your TV to the machine that has been used for the development Then switch on the TV, and choose the Settings option, You should then click on the device option and select about
+- With the help of the USB cable, connect your TV to the machine that has been used for the development Then switch on the TV, and choose the Settings option, You should then click on the device option and select about.

 - Once this is done, scroll down through the options and locate the build option.
 Click that option many times to enable the developer mode.
 Now choose settings, then preferences followed by the developer options.